UTokyo-FieldPhenomics-Lab/Characterization-of-peach-tree-crown/README.md

 ## 2 Processing
 ### Step 1.
-Download source codes from the link below, and put them in one folder.
+Download the example data and source codes from the link below, and put them in one folder.

 **To download the example data and codes, please fill a simple form below:**